-(1) The notes sold in one or more negotiated transactions at varying prices to be determined at the time of each sale, which may be at market prices prevailing, at prices related to such prevailing prices or at negotiated prices; provided, however, that such price will not be less than \$965 per note and will not be more than \$1,000 per note.
-See "Risk Factors-The Price You Pay For The Notes May Be Higher Than The Prices Paid By Other Investors."
+(3) JPMS sold the notes in one or more negotiated transactions, at varying prices determined at the time of each sale, which were at market prices prevailing, at prices related to such prevailing prices or at negotiated prices, provided that such prices were not less than \$970.00 per \$1,000 principal amount note and not more than \$1,000 per \$1,000 principal amount note.
+See "Plan of Distribution (Conflicts of Interest)" beginning on page PS-43 of the accompanying product supplement no. 1-II.

-(2) JPMS or one of our affiliates will pay varying discounts and commissions to dealers, including Morgan Stanley Smith Barney LLC and their financial advisors, of \$35.00 per note depending on market conditions.
-See "Plan of Distribution (Conflicts of Interest)" beginning on page PS-54 of the accompanying product supplement no. 1-V.

-The estimated value of the notes as determined by JPMS, when the terms of the notes were set, was \$898.90 per \$1,000 principal amount note.
+The estimated value of the notes as determined by JPMS, when the terms of the notes were set, was \$948.75 per \$1,000 principal amount note.
 See "JPMS's Estimated Value of the Notes" in this pricing supplement for additional information.
-Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this pricing supplement or the accompanying product supplement, prospectus supplement and prospectus.
-Any representation to the contrary is a criminal offense.

 The notes are not bank deposits and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency, nor are they obligations of, or guaranteed by, a bank.